 - Safety – Dr Barnouti is a highly qualified plastic surgeon and member of FRACS.
 He and all the staff at his clinics adhere to the strictest safety recommendations and ethical frameworks.
 When you choose a surgeon, your life is in their hands so you want to choose the best.

 - Reputation – He has performed breast surgery thousands of times and is highly respected in this specialised field.
 He is an acknowledged expert and is frequently asked to speak about the subject.

 - Superior Results – He focuses on creating fuller breasts that look completely natural.
-To achieve this, he considers each client’s wishes, body type and goals including exact details on the width, height and projection to be achieved based on his measurements.
+To achieve this, he considers each client’s wishes, body type and goals, including exact details on the width, height and projection to be delivered based on his measurements.
 He then creates a tailored approach to suit the individual client, and takes into consideration: